How GutChecks Works & Why It Matters

 The Expertise Barrier

-It is unreasonable to expect every young person to be a trained psychologist.
-They cannot be expected to instantly recognize sophisticated tactics like love-bombing, negging, or triangulation when they encounter them.
+It is unreasonable to expect every user to be a trained psychologist.
+They cannot be expected to instantly recognise sophisticated tactics like love-bombing, negging, or triangulation when they encounter them.

 Harmful behaviours are no longer confined to a single platform.
 A toxic dynamic can start on a game console, move to Instagram DMs, and manifest in person at school or work, making it difficult to see the full pattern.